By Casey Reid 1 min read

 Adapting to Different Opponent Types

 Identifying and exploiting opponent styles—tight, loose, aggressive, passive—can dramatically increase your success rate.
 For instance, against a tight player, bluffing becomes more effective as they fold more often.
-Conversely, against aggressive opponents, slow playing premium hands can trap them into larger pots.
+Conversely, against aggressive opponents, Slow Playing premium hands can trap them into larger pots.

 Implementing Semi-Bluffs and Value Bets